c# Remove Errorprovider from Control [SOLVED!]

 ErrorProvider Styling and Customization

 ErrorProvider offers flexibility in terms of customization, allowing you to tailor its appearance to match your application’s visual design.
-By customizing ErrorProvider, you can ensure that error indicators, tooltips, and other visual elements seamlessly integrate with the overall user interface.
+Thanks to the customization of ErrorProvider, you can ensure that error indicators, tooltips, and other visual elements seamlessly integrate with the overall user interface.

 Modifying Error Icon and Tooltip Style